orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 # Comparing Languages
 How do you start classifying arbitrary complexity?
 One of the things I've directly arrived at is that whatever that classification is, it must be some mutable thing; every judgement made of some metric (say some kind of complexity rating), is not (easily; if at all) reduced to the least complex implementation of that classification.
 The metric will necessarily be a judgement: It is a rephrasing of: "currently it is this metric" instead of "it is this metric".
 A subtle but important difference.

 You also need some reference frame in order to make these judgements.
 Essentially to compare two different languages, you are required to have some other language in which to phrase and compare the two.
 Any judgement you'll make will be relative to this language: if one were to pick a different language as its basis, you might come to different conclusions.
 Once you have picked your universal language as your reference frame, we can solve the issue of reference frames: We can lift it to another reference frame and ignore anything caused by that change of frame.
-Basically: what complexity is required to express that other language, and subtract that complexity from the final judgement.
+Basically: what complexity is required to express that other language, and subtract that complexity (if possible) from the final judgement.

+###

 You want to also compare things like LLM/models as implementations of English or other languages. -> Can be targeted in the sense that they then in turn generate something else.
 Large surface area of how to target them though: what format do you use.